SchweizerischeBundesbahnen/scion-workbench/resources/site/getting-started/workbench-application-platform/getting-started.md

 Capabilities can have either public or private scope (which is by default).
 If having private scope, other applications cannot invoke this capability, unless scope check is disabled for that application (discouraged).

 There are some built-in capability types supported by the platform.
-However, the platform can be extended with other capability types.
+However, the platform can be extended with additional capability types.

 |type|description|
 |-|-|